Margaret Perry, D.M.A.

 In 2002, Margaret was the first place winner of the Green Valley Concert Association Piano Competition and also received the Audience Award.
 As a Medici Scholars Award Recipient in 1999 and 2000, she participated in the Amalfi Coast Music Festival in Vietri sul Mare, Italy and the Corsi Internazionali di Musica in Urbino, Italy.
 She also did research for her dissertation on the piano music of Italian composers Alfredo Casella and Gian Francesco Malipiero.
 She has performed in master classes for distinguished pianists that include Renato Premezzi, Louis Nagel, Thomas Mastroianni, and Dalton Baldwin.

 Margaret is involved in numerous collaborative projects with colleagues and within the community.
 She has been a pianist for the Stockton Opera Association, Stockton Civic Theatre, and Stockton Chorale.
 During the 2007 Brubeck Festival, she performed with Kevin Deas (bass), recipient of the 2006 Brubeck Institute Award for Distinguished Achievement.

-Margaret is a member of Mu Phi Epsilon, Pi Kappa Lambda, Phi Kappa Phi, Music Teachers National Association, and College Music Society.
+Margaret is a member of MTNA, MTAC, College Music Society, Mu Phi Epsilon, Pi Kappa Lambda, and Phi Kappa Phi.